GeorgeMos/Led-Matrix-Programer/README.md

 # Led-Matrix-Programer
-Make shure to include the sfml library in order to run the code
+Make sure to include the sfml library in order to run the code